 Smoking Bishop (Mulled Red Wine with Port)

 Enjoyed by Ebenezer Scrooge and Bob Cratchit in Charles Dickens’ A Christmas Carol, this warm red-wine punch flavored with cloves, anise, and cinnamon is the quintessential holiday drink.
+Serve as a nightcap paired with our fresh apple pie recipe to impress any holiday guest.

 [Ed. note: We noticed the comments from users about this drink being popular in the 18th century.
 We couldn’t track down our original source on that info, so we’ve removed the reference here.]